game-node-app/game-node-web/README.md

 Start working ;)

-### Production
-We provide a `Dockerfile` and `docker-compose.yml` for procution usage.
-Just set the $GAME_NODE_WEB_DOMAIN and you are good to go.

-It may be worth it to consider deploying GameNode to a service such as Cloudflare Pages or Netlify!

 ## Important
 You need to have a GameNode server instance running on your machine to actually use the app.
 After setting it up, set your `.env.local` file.
 You can find an example in the `.env.local.example` file.